appfoxio/jira-confluence-navigation-bar/README.md

-## Navigation Bar App for Jira, Confluence, Bitbucket, Fisheye, Crucible and Crowd
+## Navigation Bar App for Atlassian Apps

+This App adds a full-width banner to all pages in Atlassian Apps providing easy access to other Apps and Websites that have been linked to the App.

+Supports:

+* Jira
+* Confluence
+* Bitbucket Server
+* Fisheye/Crucible
+* Bamboo
+* Crowd

 Here are some SDK commands you can use: